Organize a Battle Royale tournament

 Moreover, a standard set of rules will be applied by default, but feel free to edit the values to the ones you are going to use for your tournament!
 We recommend only changing the values in the fields when you begin, and leaving the options enabled as is, to ensure you have the smoothest experience.

-3. Create a Simple stage
+3. Create a FFA stage

-This is the stage designed for the Free-for-all game modes, that can accommodate up to the 100 players per match PUBG usually has.
+We have stages designed for the Free-for-all game modes, that can accommodate up to the 100 players per match PUBG usually has.
 Head to the Structure menu to access the creation interface.

 Depending on the game, you might not be able to create a Private Match for your participants, if that is the case, you will have to use an alternative format.